Ryton/AoC-Arturo/README.md

 to solve the Advent of code puzzles using Arturo programming language.

 Some of the event years (appearently the ODD years)  i only / mostly use Arturo.
-Several other editions on EVEN years i solved partially using mostly python, those mischievous attempts can be found in a separate repo.
+Several other editions on EVEN years i solved partially using mostly python, some of those mischievous attempts can be found in the 'python' branch and also in a separate repo.

 Disclaimer: